 To do this efficiently, they’ll need reliable meeting and presentation software.
 Preferably, the software should feature audio, video, conferencing, and screen sharing options so that your sales reps can adapt to all situations.

 Sales Enablement Software Facilitates Success

 Sales enablement just isn’t possible with software to facilitate the process.
-A successful sales enablement operations requires CRM software so that sales and marketing teams can track interactions with prospects, software to facilitate the creation and organization of content assets, and sales-centric software to automate workflows and engage with prospects.
+Successful sales enablement operations require CRM software so that sales and marketing teams can track interactions with prospects, software to facilitate creating and organizing content assets, and sales-centric software to automate workflows and engage with prospects.

 These categories represent a good baseline of enablement software solutions that every sales team should look to invest in when they begin to focus on improving their sales enablement practice.